 In considering a "no-drop" policy, it is important to consider that if a victim refuses to testify or is uncooperative if forced to testify by a subpoena, previous statements made by the victim may not be admissible.
 The U.S. Supreme Court decision in Crawford v.
 Washington 541 U.S. 36 (2004) has created barriers for prosecutors in domestic violence cases, especially cases in which the victim cannot or chooses not to testify.
-In Crawford, the U.S. Supreme Court held that the Sixth Amendment Confrontation Clause renders testimonial, out-of-court statements inadmissible unless the witness is unavailable and the defendant had a prior opportunity to cross-examine the witness.22 rely so heavily on the admission of out-of-court statements by complaining witnesses.23
+In Crawford, the U.S. Supreme Court held that the Sixth Amendment Confrontation Clause renders testimonial, out-of-court statements inadmissible unless the witness is unavailable and the defendant had a prior opportunity to cross-examine the witness.

 The Court in Crawford did not provide a comprehensive definition of the word testimonial, nor did it furnish an exhaustive list of what types of out-of-court statements are considered testimonial.
 Crawford, due to its broad impact and vague boundaries, left many questions unanswered.
-These questions take on increased importance in domestic violence prosecutions because prosecutors have come to
+These questions take on increased importance in domestic violence prosecutions because prosecutors have come to rely so heavily on the admission of out-of-court statements by complaining witnesses.

-22 John M. Leventhal and Liberty Aldrich, "The Admission of Evidence in Domestic Violence Cases after Crawford v.
+&lt;sup>23 John M. Leventhal and Liberty Aldrich, "The Admission of Evidence in Domestic Violence Cases after Crawford v.
 Washington: A National Survey," 11 Berkeley Journal of Criminal Law 77, 79 (2006).

 In Davis v.
-Washington,24 the Supreme Court was asked to further define what circumstances render out-of-court statements "testimonial."25 The Court in Davis determined that courts must review out-of-court statements to determine their "primary purpose" in considering whether they are testimonial hearsay and therefore inadmissible.26 The Court held that:
+Washington, the Supreme Court was asked to further define what circumstances render out-of-court statements "testimonial."
+The Court in Davis determined that courts must review out-of-court statements to determine their "primary purpose" in considering whether they are testimonial hearsay and therefore inadmissible.
+The Court held that:

 Statements are non-testimonial when made in the course of police interrogation under circumstances objectively indicating that the primary purpose of the interrogation is to enable police assistance to meet an ongoing emergency.
-They are testimonial when the circumstances objectively indicate that there is no such ongoing emergency, and that the primary purpose of the interrogation is to establish or prove past events potentially relevant to later criminal prosecution.27
+They are testimonial when the circumstances objectively indicate that there is no such ongoing emergency, and that the primary purpose of the interrogation is to establish or prove past events potentially relevant to later criminal prosecution.

-Statements made to friends, neighbors, or others may still be admissible under the traditional excited utterance exception to the hearsay rule.
-Additionally, statements made to advocates or other non-law-enforcement personnel, who may work in conjunction with law enforcement, may also be considered outside of the scope of these decisions.28 If a defendant caused the declarant's unavailability, the Crawford Court recognized that the doctrine of forfeiture may allow such evidence in, even if the defendant had no prior opportunity for cross-examination According to the Court, "[T]he rule of forfeiture by wrongdoing (which we accept) extinguishes confrontation claims on essentially equitable grounds; it does not purport to be an alternative means of determining reliability."29
+However, if the victim's statement is non-testimonial and the victim fails to appear at trial, Crawford does not apply.
+Instead, the usual evidentiary rules applying to hearsay apply.
+Therefore, non-testimonial statements made to friends, neighbors, or others may still be admissible under the traditional excited utterance exception to the hearsay rule.
+Additionally, statements made to advocates or other non-law-enforcement personnel, who may work in conjunction with law enforcement, may also be considered outside of the scope of these decisions.
+If a defendant caused the declarant's unavailability, the Crawford Court recognized that the doctrine of forfeiture may allow such evidence in, even if the defendant had no prior opportunity for cross-examination According to the Court, "[T]he rule of forfeiture by wrongdoing (which we accept) extinguishes confrontation claims on essentially equitable grounds; it does not purport to be an alternative means of determining reliability."

 The question of the applicability of Crawford to tribal courts is an unsettled question.
 Some tribal jurists view Crawford only as binding on state courts.
 Others consider Crawford applicable to tribal court proceedings.
-ICRA's confrontation clause parallels the same right to confront witnesses as is guaranteed by the Sixth Amendment of the U.S. Constitution.
+ICRA's confrontation